A few months ago, we met with the EHS director at a research organization (let's call him Greg).

 In short, a gap analysis measures the "gap" between where your organization is now and where it needs to be.

 During a gap analysis, you'll evaluate your current systems to identify areas of success, highlight challenges that need attention, and suggest solutions to those challenges.
+We may even be able to help you secure the funding benefits of Loss Control Credits.

 Data-backed liabilities (and opportunities)